Jurassic Park (franchise): Jurassic Park III (2001)

 Joe Johnston had been interested in directing the sequel to Jurassic Park and approached his friend Steven Spielberg about the project.
 While Spielberg wanted to direct the first sequel, he agreed that if there was ever a third film, Johnston could direct.
 Spielberg, nevertheless, stayed involved in this film by becoming its executive producer.
 Production began on August 30, 2000, with filming in California, and the Hawaiian islands of Kauai, Oahu, and Molokai.
 It is the first Jurassic Park film not to be based on a novel, although it does incorporate some unused plot elements from the Crichton novels, such as the river escape and the pterosaur aviary.
 Jurassic Park III had a troubled production, and received mixed reviews from critics.

-When their son Eric (Trevor Morgan) goes missing while parasailing at Isla Sorna, the Kirbys (William H. Macy and Téa Leoni) hire Alan Grant (Sam Neill) under false pretenses to help them navigate the island.
-Believing it to be nothing more than sight-seeing, and that he will act as a dinosaur guide from the safety of their plane, he is startled to find them landing on the ground, where they are stalked by a Spinosaurus, which destroys their plane.
-As they search for the Kirbys' son, the situation grows dire as Velociraptors hunt their group and they must find a way off the island.
-The film also stars Alessandro Nivola, Michael Jeter, Mark Harelik, and Laura Dern.